HOSTED-POWER/docs-turbostack-app/TurboStack App/basic_install.md

 When going to the [TurboStack App](https://my.turbostack.app/), login with credentials for [portal.hosted-power.com](https://portal.hosted-power.com/).<br>

+If you don't have a Login to the Customer Center yet, you can find more info [here](https://docs.turbostack.app/#create-a-customer-profile).

 ![TurboStackAppLogin](../img/turbostackapp/basicinstall/tsa_login1.png)

 Once logged in all servers managed by this account will become visible in the **"Hosts"** tab.<br>